BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 - Your code executes in the browser *only*
 - You have access to [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and [the DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM)
-- It's easy know to exclude secret & sensitive information since *everything* is available to use end user
+- It's easy to know to exclude secret & sensitive information since *everything* is available to use end user

 *In Next.js*